 The fourth ingredient is chicken fat.
 Chicken fat is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.

 The fifth ingredient is gelatin, a colorless, flavorless, translucent, brittle substance that’s irreversibly derived from the collagen found in the skin and bones of animals.

 Although it consists mostly of protein (98-99% non-essential amino acids), gelatin is of only limited nutritional value to a dog.

-After the natural flavor, we find coconut oil.
-Depending upon the quality of the raw material, coconut oil is rich in medium chain fatty acids.
+After the natural flavor, we find coconut oil, a natural oil rich in medium-chain fatty acids.

 The eighth ingredient includes chia seed, an edible seed nutritionally similar to flax or sesame.
 Provided they’re first ground into a meal, chia seeds are rich in both omega-3 fatty acids as well as dietary fiber.